erizov/Professor/semester_16/lecture_114_real_time_analytics/real_time_ml/school.en.md

 ## Simple Explanation

-Real Time Ml is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Real Time Ml is an algorithm used to solve specific problems in computer science.

 ## Where It's Used